renatomateusx/renatomateusx/README.md

 ### Hi there 👋

 [EN] <br/>
-I'm a Cloud Solutions Architect with a strong background in Software Engineering.
+I'm a iOS Engineer with a strong background in Software Engineering.
 Since 2005, I've been combining backend development with mobile development and, more recently, with cloud solutions.
 My deep experience in backend, along with my cloud expertise, enables me to guide teams in adopting the best practices for mobile and cloud integration.
 This includes implementing scalable architectures, optimizing CI/CD pipelines, and ensuring robust cloud infrastructure.

 Having completed my specialization in Machine Learning, I’m now focusing on furthering my expertise in cloud technologies.
 Throughout my career, I've been instrumental in helping companies deliver high-quality apps and cloud solutions by mentoring teams, promoting the use of design patterns, and encouraging reusability.
 My consulting work has focused on empowering organizations to leverage cloud technologies effectively, ensuring they achieve their business goals through strategic cloud adoption.